Lea esta hoja informativa en español

 - Treatment with a Public Health Twist

-Treatment as prevention (or TasP) refers to ways in which we can use HIV drugs, or HIV treatment, to lower the risk of spreading HIV.
-For people living with HIV (HIV+), taking HIV drugs can reduce their viral load, thus making their blood, vaginal fluids, breast milk, and semen (cum), much less likely to pass HIV on to others.
-For people who are HIV-negative, taking HIV drugs can protect against becoming infected if they are exposed to HIV.
+Treatment as prevention (or TasP) refers to ways in which we can use HIV drugs, or HIV treatment, to lower the risk of transmitting HIV.
+For people living with HIV, one of the benefits of taking HIV drugs is that the drugs can reduce their viral load (amount of virus in their blood), thus making their blood, vaginal fluids, breast milk, and semen (cum) extremely unlikely to transmit HIV to others.

 Click above to view or download this fact sheet as a PDF slide presentation

-In fact, the HPTN 052 study changed the look of HIV prevention; now an additional tool – treatment – had been added to the prevention toolbox.
-Here’s how it works, from a public health (vs. individual health) point of view: if a large enough number of people living with HIV could be treated so that their viral loads dropped to an undetectable level, they would be much less likely to spread HIV, and the number of new infections would drop remarkably.
+In fact, the HPTN 052 study changed HIV prevention by adding another tool – treatment – to the prevention toolbox.
+Here’s how it works, from a public health (rather than individual health) point of view: if a large enough number of people living with HIV could be treated so that their viral loads dropped to an undetectable level, their chances of transmitting HIV sexually would be zero.
+This would mean that the number of new HIV acquisitions would drop remarkably.
 In public health or population terms, this is referred to as a drop in the 'community viral load.'

 In recent years, studies have shown that how well treatment as prevention works can vary, depending on several factors.
 These include:

 - Health care systems able to provide testing, linkage to care, and HIV drugs

 - Willingness and ability of people to get tested for HIV (HIV-related stigma and discrimination make people less likely to get tested)